-- A. Respond to the essay by answering the following questions. - 1.
-Why is the writer surprised when he returns to his hometown? - 2.
-What useful travel information does the writer share? - 3.
-Why does the writer focus on city streets and not highways? - 4.
+1. Respond to the essay by answering the following questions.
+Why is the writer surprised when he returns to his hometown?
+2. What useful travel information does the writer share?
+3. Why does the writer focus on city streets and not highways?
 Does the writer believe that one way to drive is better than another?
-Explain. - B. Examine the organization of the essay.
-Answer the questions below. - 1.
-In which paragraph do you learn the writer's background knowledge for comparing the two places? - 2.
-Underline the thesis statement twice.
-Does it tell how the essay will be organized? - 3.
-Underline the topic sentences of the body paragraphs.
-What is the focus of each? - 4.
-Does the writer mention both cities in each paragraph? - 5.
-What conclusion does the writer draw?
-Do you agree with it?
+Explain.
+4. B. Examine the organization of the essay.
+Answer the questions below.
+In which paragraph do you learn the writer's background knowledge for comparing B. 1.
+B. 1.
+2. In which paragraph do you learn the writer's background knowledge for comparing the two places?
+B. 1.
+2. In which paragraph do you learn the writer's background knowledge for comparing the two places?